 The Wisconsin Alzheimer's Institute (WAI) is an academic center within the University of Wisconsin School of Medicine and Public Health.
 WAI promotes education, training, program development and research directed at improving our understanding of how to treat and prevent Alzheimer's disease.

 WAI is currently recruiting for the Wisconsin Registry for Alzheimer's Prevention (WRAP), which will consist of 700 adult children of persons diagnosed with Alzheimer's disease and 150 people whose parents did not have Alzheimer's disease.
 WRAP will support genetic, epidemiological and clinical studies designed to identify those factors which may delay or prevent the onset of Alzheimer's disease.
-To find out more or about eligibility for the program, contact the WAI at 800.417.4169 or 608.829.3306, or send them an email.
+To find out more about the program or eligibility requirements, contact the WAI at 800.417.4169 or 608.829.3306, or send them an email.

 The Dean Foundation often conducts clinical research studies for those with Alzheimer's disease.